The below short story, my first published short story, originally appeared in The Orchard Press Online Mystery Magazine in 2002:

 Sullivan had granted me an interview, as he liked my column on the warehouse murders and we knew each other from the old neighborhood.

 Sullivan’s graduation to the big time came on the day he happened to witness a head-on collision between a Volvo and a city trash truck.
-The driver of the Volvo was instantly killed and the city workers were unhurt but badly shaken.
-Sullivan was one of the first to come to the aid of the Volvo driver, but seeing that he was beyond it all, Sullivan lifted the man’s brown leather satchel from the front passenger seat.
+The driver of the Volvo was killed instantly and the city workers were unhurt but badly shaken.
+Sullivan was one of the first to come to the aid of the Volvo driver, but seeing that he was beyond it all, Sullivan's criminal instincts kicked in and he lifted the man’s brown leather satchel from the front passenger seat.

 Sullivan slipped away and sprinted the two city blocks to his apartment.
 Once there, alone in his kitchen, Sullivan broke the lock on the satchel and dropped the contents on the kitchen table.
 He cried gleefully at the sight of the assortment of diamonds spread across his table.
 The accident victim must have been a diamond salesman or courier.